Activities & Attractions in Golden Bay

 The first Hobbit film "The Hobbit: An Unexpected Journey" featured the private property of Kaihoka Station (west coast of Golden Bay).
 Fans can get a good feel for the filming location with Cape Farewell Horse Treks.
 It is possible to ride across private farmland to the dramatic limestone cliff top which offers spectacular coastal views over Golden Bay.
 A great way to experience some dramatic scenery.

 Kayaking and Paddle boarding in Golden Bay and Abel Tasman National Park

+We have two sit-on surf kayaks, a double kayak and a SUP (stand-up paddle board) available for guests to use to enjoy the sheltered waters of Tukurua.
 Golden Bay Kayaks offer half-day guided tours or independent double kayak hire in the Abel Tasman National Park.
 They also offer stand up paddle boarding, with fitness sessions, independent hire, lessons, and guided tour options.
-Due to new health & safety requirements, we are unfortunately no longer able to offer our kayaks and stand-up-paddleboard to guests to use at Adrift.
-We're very sorry for any inconvenience.

 Scenic Cruise in Abel Tasman National Park